errorcalc/FreeEsVclComponents/README.md

 **This library is Open Source software, can be used this in commercial projects, modify, and distribute as source code or binary files.**
 This library licensed at two license: Modified MIT License (MIT) and GNU GPL v2.
-You can chose one of two license.
+You can choose one of two license.
 See "LICENSE.txt"

 **You can help, if you send me where you are using the component and attach a screenshot example of use**